locka99/opcua/README.md

 # Introduction

 [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) is an industry standard for live monitoring of data.
-It's intended for on embedded devices, industrial control, IoT, PCs, mainframes, cars - just about anything that has data that something else wants to monitor or visualize.
+It's intended for embedded devices, industrial control, IoT, PCs, mainframes, cars - just about anything that has data that something else wants to monitor or visualize.

 This is an OPC UA server / client API implemented in Rust.

-To say OPC UA is a big standard is an understatement so the implementation will comply with the smallest profiles first until it reaches a usable level of functionality.
+OPC UA is a huge standard defined by different profiles.
+This implementation will comply with the smallest profiles growing outwards until it reaches a usable level of functionality.

 ## Rationale - OPC UA for Rust?